Health care vaccine mandate remains as some push for an end

 Twenty-four states cited no hospitals for COVID-19 vaccination violations.

-Nearly 1 in 5 nursing homes received staff vaccination citations in Louisiana, and nearly 1 in 7 in Michigan, the highest rates nationally.
-By contrast, 14 states and the District of Columbia had two or fewer facilities cited.
-Texas, which has most nursing homes nationally participating in Medicare or Medicaid, had just one nursing home cited for violating the vaccination rule.
+Texas, which has the most nursing homes nationally participating in Medicare or Medicaid, had just one nursing home cited for violating the vaccination rule.

 Kansas, Florida and Texas each declined to check for vaccination violations, instead leaving that process to CMS, which hired contractors.
 As a result, CMS said Texas was docked more than $2.5 million in federal funding, Florida more than $1.2 million and Kansas nearly $350,000.